Learning Design and Technology

 LTEC doctoral students are part of a cohort experience that requires a minimum of two courses each semester during the first and second year.
 Students not able to commit to attending, including online sessions on Monday and Wednesday evenings and weekend sessions on campus, will not be accepted into the program.
 Students must also attend a one-week session on campus during the summer for each of the first two years in the program.
 Students typically take a seminar or design course as well as a research course in each of the fall/spring semesters of the first two years.
 Full time students may add an elective course to the two required core courses.
 Additional detail on courses and schedules may be found on the College of Education website.

-Elective courses are planned with the student's advisor to meet both program requirements and personal goals.
 Students are able to select from a wide range of LTEC graduate courses, including online options for electives.
-After the first two years, students are required to enroll for a minimum three-credit seminar each fall and spring until achieving candidate status and having approval from the Office of Graduate Education to enroll in dissertation credits (LTEC 800).
+After the first two years, students are required to enroll for a minimum three-credit seminar each fall and spring until achieving candidate status and having approval from Graduate Division to enroll in dissertation credits (LTEC 800).
 All students must have internet access to meet program requirements.

 Graduate Certificate (GCERT) in Online Learning and Teaching (COLT)